benmarwick/smps/README.md

 View(my_data)
 ```

-Second, prepare the data using the `prepare_data` function.
+Second, prepare the data for plotting using the `prepare_data` function.
 This converts the variable types and data format into forms suitable for plotting.
 It also does interpolation of the measured values to give a smooth contour plot.
 The interpolation can take a minute or two.
 You can experiment with the interpolation parameters to speed up the operation.

 ``` r
 # prepare the data